Prime Cut: Plot

 A slaughterhouse process follows the unloading of cattle to the making of sausages.
 A wristwatch and a shoe appear on a conveyor line, making it clear that a human cadaver is processed among the cattle.
 A woman operating the sausage machine is interrupted by "Weenie", who has timed the machine using his watch.
 He wraps up a string of sausages, then marks the package with an address in Chicago.

 Weenie is the brother of "Mary Ann", the crooked operator of the slaughterhouse in Kansas City, Kansas.
 The particular sausages that Weenie was wrapping were made from the remains of an enforcer from the Chicago Irish Mob sent to Kansas City to collect $500,000 from Mary Ann.

-After the head of the Irish Mob in Chicago receives the package, he contacts Nick Devlin, an enforcer with whom he has worked previously, to go to Kansas City to collect the debt.
+After the head of the Irish Mob in Chicago receives the package, he contacts Nick Devlin, a WWII veteran and enforcer with whom he has worked previously, to go to Kansas City to collect the debt.
 He tells Devlin about the sausages and that another enforcer sent to Kansas City was found floating in the Missouri River.

 Devlin agrees to the fee of $50,000 and asks for some additional muscle.
-He gets a driver and three other younger members of the Irish Mob as help, including the young O'Brien, who makes Devlin meet his mother as he leaves Chicago.
+He gets a driver, Shay, and three other younger members of the Irish Mob as help, including the young O'Brien, who makes Devlin meet his mother as he leaves Chicago.
 It is later revealed that Devlin and Mary Ann have a shared history involving Mary Ann's wife Clarabelle, who previously had an affair with Devlin.
 In Kansas City at a flophouse, Devlin finds Weenie in an upstairs room.
 He beats him up and tells him to inform Mary Ann that he is in town to collect the debt.

 The next day, Devlin and his men drive to the prairie and find Mary Ann in a barn, where he is entertaining guests at a white slave (prostitute) auction.
-Devlin demands the money from Mary Ann, who tells him to come to the county fair the next day to get it.
-Mary Ann tells him Chicago is "an old sow, begging for cream" that should be melted down.
+Devlin demands the money from Mary Ann, who tells him to come to the county fair the next day to get it and states that Chicago is "an old sow, begging for cream" that should be melted down.